oceanprotocol-archive/dev-ocean/doc/devops/keeper-setup.md

 1. **Authority Node**
    - It will use systemd to run Parity Ethereum in a Docker container.
    - Allow incoming traffic from anywhere on ports 30303/tcp (Ethereum listener), 30303/udp (Ethereum discovery), and 8546/tcp (Ethereum Websocket).
-   - Allow incoming traffic _from the second machine only_ on port 22/tcp (for SSH).
+   - Allow incoming traffic _from the SSH Bastion Host only_ on port 22/tcp (for SSH).
    - Don't allow incoming traffic on port 8545/tcp (the Ethereum HTTP JSON-RPC port).
    - If you must send a JSON-RPC request to the authority node, just SSH into the machine and send the request to `http://localhost:8545`.
-Depending on what you want to do, it might be okay to send the request to a user/non-authority node instead.
+Depending on what you want to do, it might be possible to send the request to a user/non-authority node instead.
 1. **SSH Bastion Host**
    - Allow incoming SSH traffic on port 22 (or some other port), but take steps to ensure that only authorized people/systems can connect via SSH (e.g. SSH with multi-factor authentication, or only allow port-22 connections from specific IP addresses).
    - The idea is to protect the authority node from brute-force SSH attacks (which can tie up the machine with useless work, if nothing else).
 To the outside world, the first machine doesn't even seem to _have_ an SSH port.